darktable-org/dtdocs/content/special-topics/color-pipeline.md

 Similarly, blending modes such as overlay, linear light, soft light, hard light, darken, brighten, etc. all have hard-coded thresholds that internally expect display-referred non-linear encoding.

-In darktable 3.4 and above, hovering the cursor over a module header shows a tooltip detailing the color spaces, ranges and encodings that the module expects, uses and produces.
+In Ansel 3.4 and above, hovering the cursor over a module header shows a tooltip detailing the color spaces, ranges and encodings that the module expects, uses and produces.
 Here are the definitions of the terms used:

 linear
 : Pixel values are proportional to the scene radiometric emission, in a way that enables accurate emulation of physical filters.